mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ## <a name="q-9-27"></a> 9.27 How can you create a memory leak in Java?
 A good way to create a true memory leak (objects inaccessible by running code but still stored in memory) in pure Java:

-1. The application creates a long-running thread (or use a thread pool to leak even faster).
+1. The context creates a long-running thread (or use a thread pool to leak even faster).
 2. The thread loads a `class` via an (optionally custom) `ClassLoader`.
 3. The `class` allocates a large chunk of memory (e.g. `new byte[1000000]`), stores a strong reference to it in a static field, and then stores a reference to itself in a ThreadLocal.
 Allocating the extra memory is optional (leaking the Class instance is enough), but it will make the leak work that much faster.
 4. The thread clears all references to the custom class or the ClassLoader it was loaded from.